 2. Rise Length (or Crotch Length) can be measured on your body with a bendable ruler, or a string.
 Compared to your pattern, this tells you if there will be enough room to go over your belly and bum:

 3. Rise Ratio: how much of the total rise is in the front, compared to how much is in the back.
 You can measure front-to-back rise ratio on your body by putting a simple weight (like a metal washer) on a string, holding the string from your belly-button center-front down under your crotch up to center-back, and letting gravity pull the weight down to the lowest point (easier with a helper!).

 On the pattern, rise ratio can be calculated through basic division:

-For example, pants with one pattern piece, cut same for front/back (example in photo is the Fiji Sun Suit by Whimsy Couture which has just a “crotch cutout” piece, same for front and back….other examples are many pdfs from CKC and VFT):
+For example, pants with one pattern piece, cut same for front/back (example in photo is the Fiji Sun Suit by Whimsy Couture which has just a “crotch cutout” piece, same for front and back….other examples are CKC Taylor and VFT Daphne):

 But even pants with a nicely shaped Front Rise and Back Rise will have fit issues if the ratio is off (Cali Faye “Tulip”):

 Back Rise 9″ divided by Front Rise 8″ = 1.125 (needs more length in Back Rise)

 You may be less familiar with the 4th measurement: